AnmolSingh232004/proj2-core-dev-homebranch/README.md

   - Username: user
   - Password: pass

+- Or use Database tool of Intellij if you have paid version

 ### Postman setup

 - Install postman locally
+- Import proj2 collection
 - No auth/jwt needed.
 We hardcode user "user" for dev purposes.